Govt debunks claims of India attacking Nankana Sahib in Pakistan, other disinformation

-New Delhi: The government on Saturday debunked claims that India had launched a drone attack on the Nankana Sahib gurdwara in Pakistan.
+New Delhi, May 10 (PTI) The government on Saturday debunked claims that India had launched a drone attack on the Nankana Sahib gurdwara in Pakistan.

 "A video shared on social media is claiming that India has carried out a drone attack on the Nankana Sahib gurdwara.
 This claim is completely fake," the PIB Fact Check Unit said.